mccreathbecky/coding-interviews/README.md

 - QuickSort
 - 1TwoSum
 - 2AddTwoNums
+- [Mostly] HashTables
+- myFirstTree

 Work In Progress includes:
-- HashTables
 - 3LongestSub

 The main things I *hope* to add in here are:
-- HashTables
-- Trees???
 - Solutions to common NP complex problems like travelling salesman or knapsack problem